moneyphp/money/doc/features/currencies.rst

 The CurrencyList class provides a way for a developer to build a custom currency repository.
-The class accepts an associative array indexed by the currency code and another associative array as the value containing `minorUnit` and `numericCode` keys and positive integer values.
+The class accepts an associative array indexed by the currency code and another associative array as the value containing `minorUnit` key and positive integer values.

 More specifically it must be an associative array.
 A currency code key must exists for all currencies and it must be a string.
-Also `minorUnit` and `numericCode` keys must exists and have a positive integer value.
+Also `minorUnit` keys must exists and have a positive integer value.

 .. code-block:: php